-So should I get a Tide business account?
+So should I open a Tide business account?

 I’ve been blown away by the set-up time and ease of use.
 The account is a genuine pleasure to use and could potentially become the full financial and accounting hub of your business.
 It’s free to set up an account so give it a try and see if it works for your business.

-Remember if you want to take advantage of Tide’s offer of 12 months free transfers, just use the code BUSINESSTOOLBOX when you apply, use the above link or click here.
+Remember if you want to take advantage of Tide’s offer of £50 cashback and 12 months free transfers, just use the code BUSINESSTOOLBOX when you apply, use the above link or click here.

 Tide’s offer is valid for new accounts only.
 To be eligible to receive the offer applicants must first successfully open a sole trader or limited company business current account with Tide.
-Account opening eligibility criteria and customary know your customer checks apply.
+Account opening eligibility criteria and customary ‘know your customer’ checks apply.
 To activate the offer the applicant must use the referral (partner) code: BUSINESSTOOLBOX.
-The applicant is required to either enter the referral code while signing up via the partner landing page, on https://web.tide.co/sign-up, or through the mobile app.
-The offer is limited to one £75 cashback reward per applicant.
+The applicant is required to either enter the referral code while signing up via the partner landing page or through the mobile app.
+The offer is limited to one £50 cashback reward per applicant.
 The account must be funded by at least £50 within 1 month of opening.
 The reward will be paid into the applicant’s new Tide account.
 It can take up to 8 weeks from the date the applicant successfully opens their account for the reward to be validated and paid.
-We reserve the right to modify these terms and conditions or withdraw this offer at any time.
+Tide reserve the right to modify these terms and conditions or withdraw this offer at any time.
 This offer cannot be used in conjunction with any other Tide offer or promotion.
 12 month free banking offer is by no means guaranteed.
 Please verify the offer is still valid when signing up.
 Tide reserve the right to withdraw this offer at any time.